Learn How to Rap

 1. Listen and Explore

 You must have heard at least a few raps or the music of some famous rappers such as Drake, Kendrick Lamar, and others.
 They might have sparked your interest in rapping.
 To understand the style of music more expansively.
 Explore various other rappers and different styles of rapping.
 Increase your repertoire of rap and rappers.
-Listening to a wide variety of work, it will help you better understand the beats, rhythm, genre as a whole, etc.
+Listening to a wide variety of work, it will help you better understand the beats, rhythm, music genre as a whole, etc.

 2. Go back in time